MelissaAlasalmi/Libft/README.md

 ```

 ### ft_strdel
-Takes as a parameter the address of a string that need to be freed with free(3), then sets its pointer to NULL.
+Takes as a parameter the address of a string that needs to be freed with free(3), then sets its pointer to NULL.
 - Uses ft_memdel
 ```c
 void	ft_strdel(char **as);